 What is a first contact resolution rate?

 First contact resolution rate (FCR) is an important factor when it comes to improving customer service efficiency and customer satisfaction.
 It is a part of the key performance indicators (KPIs).
 FCR metric measures the number of customer queries that are resolved on the first interaction.
-If customer issues can be resolved upon the first contact, it eliminates the need for either the customer service team or the client to follow up.
+The FCR definition also includes the ability to do so without escalations or follow-ups by the agent.

 How to calculate a first time resolution rate?